ArunkumarCodes/Capstone-Twitter-Clone/README.md

 4. MongoDB<br>
 5. CSS. <br>
 I have built the following pages within this application: login, sign up, dashboard, profile update, follow and unfollow, like and unlike, post sharing, chat box.<br>
 I really enjoyed using it.
-My previous projects I have not coverd topics but now I'm coverd all topics like front end and backend.
+My previous projects I have not coverd all topics but now I'm coverd all topics like front end and backend.